Father's quota: Controversy

 The father's quota has been a highly controversial topic in Norway.
 The largest opposition parties, the Conservative Party and the Progress Party, wish to abolish it completely.
 They feel that the individual families should be able to decide for themselves how they would like to divide the parental leave period.
-The purpose of the father's quota has been to contribute to a more equal distribution of care taking between mothers and fathers.
+The purpose of the father's quota is to contribute to a more equal distribution of care taking between mothers and fathers.
 It is also supposed to change the relationship between mother and father, between employer and employees of both sexes, and between father and child.
 The policy is focused on placing more value on unpaid work, and emphasizing home production and child care as forms of labor.
-The ideological basis of this policy is derived from the commonly accepted welfare state that exists within Norway.
+The basis of this policy is derived from the principle of the welfare state that exists within Norway.
 It represents the Norwegian society's focus on "egalitarianism as a core value of policy making," by seeking to level the playing field for both men and women.
 The quota has been criticized by some psychological and medical researchers, who argue that it is based on ideology rather than research and warn that it might have negative effects for children.

 According to a 2010 poll for Norway's largest daily Aftenposten, 66% of Norwegians want to abolish the father's quota, while only 28% support it (7% had no opinion).
 Research by Statistics Norway, however, show that parents with young children were very positive about the father's quota, both in 1993 when it was first introduced, and in 2010 when the quota had grown from 4 to 10 weeks.
 Only 5% of mothers and 3% of fathers were against the father's quota.
 The average part of paternity leave used by fathers has increased steadily with the fathers's quota, and in 2010 the average father took more leave than the designated quota weeks.

 The argument remains that the effect of the father's quota on gender roles yield economic benefits, and based on Norwegian employment data it is evident that the gap between percentage of adult men to women in the workforce has dropped from 20% in the 1980's to only 5% in 2018.
 This is significantly representative of a shift in the way Norwegian men and women view division of labor, and the economy thus experiences an increase of gender diversity and individuals who have the freedom to work rather than are being forced to work.
-Sweden and Iceland have seen a similar return to gender equality in the workforce, with employment rates of educated female professionals increase with 95% of men staying home under the daddy quota.
+Sweden and Iceland have seen a similar return to gender equality in the workforce, with employment rates of educated female professionals increase with 95% of men staying home under the father’s quota.
 In consideration of Iceland, Sweden, and Norway's narrow population pyramids, the countries have long been searching to increase reproductive rates to help stimulate the economy and population research uncovers evidence that the father's quota made Swedish families more likely to have three kids, as opposed to the average of 1-2.